sloopstash/kickstart-hadoop/secret/readme.txt

-1. place ansible-node ssh keys here.
+1. Place ssh keys of hadoop namenode and datanode here.